 We performed a comparison between IBM Rational Test Workbench and ReadyAPI Test based on real PeerSpot user reviews.

-Find out what your peers are saying about Postman, Tricentis, Apache and others in API Testing Tools."Reporting is pretty good.
+Find out in this report how the two API Testing Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Reporting is pretty good.
 Its interface is also good.
 I'm overall pretty happy with the functionality and use of IBM Rational Test Workbench."

 "This solution provides for API testing, functional UI testing, performance testing, and service virtualization."